 Seeking Alpha vs. Morningstar: Stock and Fund Research

-Seeking Alpha and Morningstar are both excellent platforms for researching individual stocks and ETFs (and mutual funds, in the case of Morningstar).
+Seeking Alpha and Morningstar are both excellent platforms for researching individual stocks and ETFs (and mutual funds as well, in the case of Morningstar).
 For any stock, you’ll find detailed financial data, valuation and growth ratings, dividend information, and peer comparison.

 Seeking Alpha vs. Morningstar: Analysis Tools

 Morningstar also offers individual screeners for stocks, ETFs, and mutual funds.
-The screeners aren’t as easy to use as the rest of the platform, but they offer an extremely wide range of fundamental and financial parameters for filtering.
+The screeners aren’t as easy to use as the rest of the platform – they use a very outdated interface – but they offer an extremely wide range of fundamental and financial parameters for filtering.
 The ETF and mutual fund screeners are particularly impressive, enabling you to include or exclude funds based on specifics like what stocks they include.

 Seeking Alpha vs. Morningstar: Portfolio Tools